MohamedAmineDHIAB/NLP_models_benchmarks_on_IMDB_dataset/DOC2VEC/README.md

-# Fine-Tuning BERT on IMDB Dataset :
+# Transfer-Learning with Doc2Vec and traning a Pytorch NN on IMDB Dataset :

 ## ***Requirements*** :